Violation of Anita Turab case becomes a norm in PTI govt

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Violation of Anti Turab case, despite serious warnings from Chief Justice of Pakistan, has become a norm in Punjab where now the Deputy Commissioner Jehlum, appointed only a fortnight back, has been removed adding to the list of officers who have become rolling stones in the largest province of Pakistan.
+ISLAMABAD: Violation of Anita Turab case, despite serious warnings from Chief Justice of Pakistan, has become a norm in Punjab where now the Deputy Commissioner Jhelum, appointed only a fortnight back, has been removed adding to the list of officers who have become rolling stones in the largest province of Pakistan.

-The officer was appointed Deputy Commissioner, Jehlum hardly a fortnight back by the same Punjab government after the Chief Minister Usman Burzar had personally interviewed him and found him fit for the Jehlum slot.
+The officer was appointed Deputy Commissioner, Jhelum hardly a fortnight back by the same Punjab government after the Chief Minister Usman Burzar had personally interviewed him and found him fit for the Jhelum slot.

-On 28th October following CM’s approval, the S&GAD had notified Khawaja’s transfer from the post of Director (Estate Management), Lahore Ring Road Authority and appointed him as Deputy Commissioner, Jehlum.
+On 28th October following CM’s approval, the S&GAD had notified Khawaja’s transfer from the post of Director (Estate Management), Lahore Ring Road Authority and appointed him as Deputy Commissioner, Jhelum.

 Within days of the arrival of the PTI government, the then DPO Pak-pattan Rizwan Gondal was removed following political pressures and in violation of Anti Turab case, which directed the federal and provincial governments to protect the tenure of government servants.